edmahoney888/bar_games/README.md

-# bar_games
+# games_with_friends

-Social games for the local pub
+Social games for multiple players on one device

 ## Getting Started